joelparkerhenderson/demo-oracle-apex/README.md

 ## Purpose

-The purpose of this repository is to demonstrate the Oracle technology stack for low-code application programming.
+The purpose of this repository is to demonstrate the Oracle APEX technology stack for low-code application programming.
+APEX comes bundled with services such as APEX Application Development (APEX Service) and Oracle Autonomous Database Serverless (ADBS).

 This repository is free open source.